DCYF Child Care Grant Opportunities

 • License-exempt Family, Friend, and Neighbor (FFN) providers serving children receiving state subsidies.

-• Licensed ECEAP/Early ECEAP sites
+• Licensed ECEAP sites

-• ECEAP/Early ECEAP contractors
+• ECEAP contractors

-• Play and Learn Group Host Organizations recognized by Child Care Aware of Washington (CCA of WA) and currently receive funding and/or direct programming support from CCA of WA to actively provide direct and virtual education and materials to parents and FFN caregivers.
+• • Play and Learn Group Host Organizations recognized by Child Care Aware of Washington (CCA of WA) and currently receiving funding and/or direct programming support from CCA of WA to actively provide direct and virtual education and materials to parents and FFN caregivers.
 This is the result of a contractual agreement between CCA of WA and the State of Washington and applies to Play and Learn Groups.

 When can providers apply?